Documentation

 }

-Works with Claude Code, Cursor, and any MCP client that supports HTTP transport.
+Works with Claude Code, Cursor, and any MCP client that speaks HTTP.

 Tools